What are conjunctions and how do they function?

 How many types of conjunction exist?

-For more information about these six conjunction types, including lots of helpful examples, continue reading with Lesson 2.
-And don’t forget to unlock, download and complete our Lesson 1 Worksheet to check your comprehension and progress so far.
+For more information about these six conjunction types, including lots of helpful examples, continue reading with Chapter 2.
+And don’t forget to unlock, download and complete our Chapter 1 Worksheet to check your comprehension and progress so far.

-Lesson 2 explores the topic: What are the five types of conjunction in English?
-Our Lesson 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.
+Chapter 2 explores the topic: What are the five types of conjunction in English?
+Our Chapter 2 Worksheet (containing guidance, activities and answer keys) can be accessed here at the click of a button.